Master of Indigenous Languages Education

 How to apply

 Applications are made online directly to the University and assessed by the Faculty of Education and Social Work.
 On-time applications for Semester 1 (January) close in the first week of December.
-As this program is specifically for Indigenous Australians, applicants are required to provide confirmation that they are of Australian Aboriginal and/or Torres Strait Islander descent.
+As this program is specifically for Indigenous Australians, applicants are required to provide confirmation that they are of Australian Aboriginal and/or Torres Strait Islander identity.
 This confirmation can be in the form of a letter of identity from your local Aboriginal Land Council, Aboriginal Legal Service, Aboriginal Medical Service, or other official Aboriginal or Torres Strait Islander organisation.
 If you cannot provide a letter from any of these organisations, you will need to provide a statutory declaration confirming your Aboriginality.
 You will need to provide your confirmation document with your application.